thegamecracks/sqlitediff/README.md

 Additionally, recommendations will be provided if sqlitediff detects potential issues with the output script such as table/column renames.

-> [!WARNING]
->
-> Do not run sqlitediff's output on a production database un-modified
-> without first verifying that the script works on a copy.
-Some modifications
-> by themselves can cause constraint violations or data loss due to ambiguity
-> in how the changes should be applied or the order in which they are executed.
-> In the worst-case scenario, you can use the output as a reference to write
-> your own migration script.

 [`sqlite_schema`]: https://sqlite.org/schematab.html
 [ALTER TABLE]: https://sqlite.org/lang_altertable.html